 Lifestyle modifications, such as a healthy diet and regular physical activity have been proven to be extremely effective in CVD prevention and treatment (4)Risk factors fall broadly into 2 categories:

-i) Non-modifiable risk factors such as age, family history of CVD, race, and gender (men are at greater risk
+i) Non-modifiable risk factors such as age, family history of CVD, race, and gender (men are at greater risk than women)

 ii) Modifiable risk factors such as smoking, high blood pressure, high cholesterol, physical inactivity, obesity, excessive alcohol, stress and diabetes (5)